-In the works \cite{pol1996,balashov2000} (a recent English reference is \cite{holmsenkar2017}) a strengthening of the notion of convexity was studied.
+In the works \cite{pol1996,balashov2000} (recent references in English are \cite{holmsenkar2017,jahn2017}) a strengthening of the notion of convexity was studied.
 The first natural example is to call a convex body $A\subset\mathbb R^n$ \emph{$R$-strongly convex} for a positive real $R$, if $A$ is an intersection of balls of radius $R$.
 This notion seems to have been rediscovered many times (see the references in the cited works), and in \cite{pol1996,balashov2000} it was generalized to the following: For a fixed convex body $K\subset\mathbb R^n$, another convex body $A$ is \emph{$K$-strongly convex} if it is an intersection of translates of $K$.

-It turned out that $K$-strong convexity inherits good properties from ordinary convexity and $R$-strong convexity (corresponding to the case $K$ is a Euclidean ball) under certain ``generating set'' assumption on $K$.
-We make some precise definitions and remind some notation from the cited works.
-We restrict ourselves to the case of a finite dimensional Euclidean space, this is the situation when one may expect Carath\'eodory-type results that we are going to discuss here.
+The motivations to study the strong convexity may be different, the papers \cite{pol1996,balashov2000} were mostly motivated by certain optimization properties of strongly convex bodies or strongly convex functions, which we do not define here.
+But it turned out that this notion is mathematically interesting on its own.
+For example, $K$-strong convexity inherits good properties from ordinary convexity and $R$-strong convexity (corresponding to the case when $K$ is a Euclidean ball) under a certain ``generating set'' assumption on $K$.
+Note also that what we call here ``strong convexity'' was also studied in \cite{langi2013,jahn2017} under the name ``ball convexity''.

+Let us give precise definitions and recall some notations from the cited works.
+We restrict ourselves to the case of a finite dimensional $\mathbb R^n$, this is the situation when one may expect Carath\'eodory-type theorems that we are going to discuss here.